MikeSilvis/dotfiles/docs/editor-configuration.md

 # Editor Configuration Guide

-This document describes the Cursor and VSCode configuration included in Mike's dotfiles and how to customize it.
+This document describes the Cursor configuration included in Mike's dotfiles and how to customize it.

 ## 📝 Included Editor Configurations